 The first step in troubleshooting a hot water heater is to gain access to the areas to be tested.
-As you will need to get your fingers into the area occupied by hot electricity; turn off the power at the breaker panel.
-It will be a two pole breaker; that is, two breakers will be connected by a bar and will turn off together.
+As you will need to get your fingers into the area occupied by hot electricity, turn off the power at the breaker panel.
+It will be a two-pole breaker; that is, two breakers will be connected by a bar and will turn off together.

 Now exposed is the thermostat and heating element, covered by a simple plastic cover.
 The top thermostat has a built-in circuit breaker button accessible through the plastic cover; push it and make sure it wasn't tripped.
-If you feel a "snap" or think that it had tripped you might turn on the power again and give it time to heat the water - this could have been the whole problem, although the question of why it tripped at all has not been addressed yet.
+If you feel a "snap" or think that it was tripped, you might turn on the power again and give it time to heat the water.
+This could have been the whole problem, although the question of why it tripped at all has not been addressed yet.

 With the cover out of the way check for voltage at the top two screws by setting a voltmeter to a voltage setting of at least 240 volts and putting one test lead to each of the top two screws.
 If voltage is detected the power is not turned off yet; turn it off and re-check.
 Only when the power is turned off should you continue.

 Testing the Heating Elements

 Remove one of the wires from the heating element and test for resistance (ohms) by setting the meter to the lowest resistance setting available.
 With a test lead on each wire terminal of one of the elements, read the resistance; it should be around 12 ohms for a common 4500 watt heating element.
 If the meter shows OL (overload) or infinite, the element is broken and needs replaced.
 If the reading is very low, perhaps just an ohm or two, the element will probably not last much longer and you can expect to replace it at any time.

-Next test with one lead on the metal tank itself and the other on one of the terminal screws.
+Next, test with one lead on the metal tank itself and the other on one of the terminal screws.
 The reading should be infinite, or OL.
 Repeat for the other terminal screw.
-If either of these readings are anything but infinite the element needs replacement.
+If either of these readings are anything but infinite, the element needs replacement.

-If either element needs replacement make sure you purchase one of the correct wattage and voltage.
+If either element needs replacement, make sure you purchase one of the correct wattage and voltage.

 Testing the Thermostats

 Troubleshooting thermostats in a hot water heater requires that the power be turned back on.
-This will supply 240 volts to the heater; if you touch any bare wires or terminals you will receive a severe shock that can be deadly.
+This will supply 240 volts to the heater; if you touch any bare wires or terminals, you will receive a severe shock that can be deadly.
 Extreme caution is required!

-If one or both elements are "hot" even with hot water in the tank one or both thermostats need replacement, but it would be unusual to fail in the "on" position and the result would be water escaping from the safety valve at the top of the tank.
-More likely the water just isn't hot yet; give it some time.
+If one or both elements are "hot" even with hot water in the tank, one or both thermostats need replacement—but it would be unusual to fail in the "on" position, and the result would be water escaping from the safety valve at the top of the tank.
+More likely, the water just isn't hot yet; give it some time.
 Once both elements are "off", proceed with the next step.

-With hot water in the tank check voltage at the lower thermostat by putting a test lead on each of the two screws on that thermostat.
-It should read 240 volts; if it does not the upper thermostat is bad and needs replaced.
+With hot water in the tank, check voltage at the lower thermostat by putting a test lead on each of the two screws on that thermostat.
+It should read 240 volts; if it does not, the upper thermostat is bad and needs replaced.

 Turn on the hot water in a sink or tub and check the lower heating element every couple of minutes.
-As hot water is drained from the tank it is replaced with cold water, and the tank will eventually become cold enough to turn on the lower heating element by applying voltage to that element.
-If the lower element never comes on the lower thermostat is bad and needs replaced.
+As hot water is drained from the tank, it is replaced with cold water, and the tank will eventually become cold enough to turn on the lower heating element by applying voltage to that element.
+If the lower element never comes on, the lower thermostat is bad and needs replaced.

 Continue to check the upper heating element for voltage—it may take quite a while and the water may have to quite cold, but it should come on eventually.
-If the upper element never comes on even though the water running in the sink is quite cold the upper thermostat is bad and needs replacement.
+If the upper element never comes on, even though the water running in the sink is quite cold, the upper thermostat is bad and needs replacement.